|

 17. Sunday the guys left the lodge and headed towards the Gregory's, but the further they travelled into the country the deeper the fresh snow became.
 They were breaking trail in 3-4' of fresh drifted powder.

-15. They crossed the Barrens over to White River Road stopping at the Warm Up Shack for a break and a chance for Bill to dry his boots.
-Leaving the warm up shack they headed across Coyley's Trail and ran as far as Wittondale on route 430 where they gassed up at Coyley's Gas Bar, and then continued on to the Jackladder for a coffee.
-They ended their day running a woods road, across country and back to the lodge.
+15. Next they crossed the barrens over to White River Road stopping at the Warm Up Shack for a break and a chance for Bill to dry his boots.
+Leaving the warm up shack they headed across Coyley's Trail and ran as far as Wiltondale on Route 430.
+The boys gassed up the machines at Coyley's Gas Bar then continued on to the Jackladder for a coffee.
+They ended their day running a woods road across country back to the lodge.

 14.